Acer Monitor Repair

 Now that the board is out I could give it a good look over for any obvious signs of failure.
 All I could see was two swollen capacitors both obvious candidates for removing and testing and of course there was the big 400V capacitor that should be checked.

-Checking the capacitors showed they had failed, one 470uF measured 69uF with an ESR of 5.5 ohms and the other 470uF capacitor measured 116uF with an ESR of 3.8 ohms.
+Checking the capacitors showed they had failed, the first 470uF measured 69uF with an ESR of 5.5 ohms and the other capacitor measured 116uF with an ESR of 3.8 ohms.

 The large 100uF 400V had also failed short circuit and as a result had blown the bridge rectifier.
 As all the electrolytic capacitors on the board are 22 years old I thought I'd remove and check them all.
 They checked out okay.

-I had replacement parts for all but the 400V capacitor and the bridge recitifier so I ordered them from Aliexpress.
+I didn't have the 100uF 400V capacitor or the bridge rectifier so I ordered them from Aliexpress.

 A week or so later I fitted these parts and re-built it enough to safely switch it on.. and it worked..